VimsecAu/kb/m365/baselines/defender.md

 3. Select **Alert Policy**.

-4. Select the checkbox next to each alert to enable as determined by the company and at a minimum those referenced in the [_Vimsec M365 Security Configuration Baseline for Exchange Online_](./exo.md#msexo161v1) which are:
+4. Select the checkbox next to each alert to enable as determined by the organisation and at a minimum those referenced in the [_Vimsec M365 Security Configuration Baseline for Exchange Online_](./exo.md#msexo161v1) which are:

    a. **Suspicious email sending patterns detected.**